Carmakers in 'India's Detroit' allowed to operate as workers protest COVID risk

 “We’re scared about working.
 The company is citing government orders and asking us to report for work.
 The government needs to think about the welfare of workers,” a senior union leader at Hyundai said.

-Tamil Nadu's government also gave permission for units near Chennai with export orders, such as construction and mining equipment maker Caterpillar Inc (CAT.N) and Taiwan electronics manufacturer Foxconn (2354.TW), to operate their plants with 50% worker capacity.
+Tamil Nadu’s government also gave permission for units near Chennai with export orders, such as construction and mining equipment maker Caterpillar Inc and Taiwan electronics manufacturer Foxconn, to operate their plants with 50% worker capacity.

 Global carmakers operating in Chennai have said they will prioritize worker safety and adherence to social-distancing protocols.